Skip to main content

 Hospice Home

 Hospice Home is northeast Indiana’s only freestanding inpatient hospice facility.
 Patients whose symptoms may need intensive monitoring are supported 24 hours a day by trained hospice caregivers.
 In 2021, Hospice Home celebrated 20 years on the Stillwater campus on Homestead Road in Fort Wayne, IN.
-More than 10,000 people aged 5 months to 103 have been served by Hospice Home since it opened in February 2001.
+More than 12,000 people aged 5 months to 103 have been served by Hospice Home since it opened in February 2001.
+A $1.7 million renovation project completed in 2024 added new comforts for patients and their visiting loved ones.

 Palliative Care